Thailand declares emergency after unprecedented protest

 One change is that police said they will install checkpoints around Bangkok for security purposes.

-Keeping order will be facilitated by the new emergency decree for Bangkok, which bans unauthorized gatherings of more than five people and gives authorities other powers they deem needed to prevent unrest, including detaining people temporarily without charge.
-It also outlaws news that distorts information or could cause a “misunderstanding.”

-Protesters were undaunted and gathered again in a Bangkok shopping district Thursday afternoon.
-After some initial milling around, the crowd grew big enough to block a major intersection flanked by several malls and a famous shrine, where they were addressed by one the the protest leaders who had not been taken into custody.
-Police stood by while the crowd chanted rude slogans calling for the prime minister to step down.
+Protesters were undaunted and said they would gather again in a Bangkok shopping district Thursday afternoon.

-Deputy police spokesman Col. Kissana Phathanacharoen warned earlier that calling for such a protest or attending one was against the law.
+Deputy police spokesman Col. Kissana Phathanacharoen warned that calling for such a protest or attending one was against the law.

 “You cannot say that they are not aware of the order.
 We are making it clear,” Kissana said at a news conference

-Human rights group Amnesty International criticized the crackdown as “unjustified.”
+Human rights group Amnesty International criticized the crackdown.
 Its deputy regional director Ming Yu Hah urged Thai authorities to “engage in constructive dialogue with the protesters.”

 The protest movement was launched in March by university students, but quickly put on hold as Thailand was gripped by the coronavirus pandemic.
-It came back in July, when the threat from the virus eased, and has since grown in size.
+It came back in July, when the threat from the virus eased, and since grown in size.

 The movement’s original core demands were new elections, changes in the constitution to make it more democratic, and an end to intimidation of activists.